1974 Guin tornado: Tornado summary

 The tornado would first touch down in Mississippi north of Columbus, first impacting Alabama 6 mi north of Vernon.
 As the tornado entered Marion County, it became "probably the most powerful tornado ever observed in Alabama" as it approached Guin.

 The path of the tornado, as seen via satellite imagery.

 The town's downtown area would then be heavily damaged, with many brick businesses and two churches completely destroyed.
 Trees in town were debarked, ground scouring occurred, and vehicles were thrown and mangled as well.
 Residential areas in Guin suffered total devastation, with many homes swept completely away and scattered across fields.
 According to NWS damage surveyor Bill Herman, the damage in one 6-block area was particularly extreme, and remarked that "It was just like the ground had been swept clean.
 It was just as much of a total wipeout as you can have."
 Both the City Hall and the Guin Mobile Home Plant were destroyed.
 A total of 23 people were killed in the town, which was left in ruins.
 A further 250 were injured.

-The tornado struck and heavily damaged Delmar in Winston County where 5 were killed.
-At this point, the tornado, now moving at an average forward bearing of 55 mph since impacting Guin, would move through southern Huntsville, severely damaging the Redstone Arsenal, before moving over Monte Sano Mountain and lifting, after 135 mi on the ground.
+The tornado struck and heavily damaged Delmar in Winston County, where five lives were killed.
+It would weaken and dissipate near the Tennessee River, with the storm cycling to produce an additional deadly tornado that would tear through the southern Huntsville metro area and the Redstone Arsenal, killing two people.